SMI/StructuredReports/doc/annotation_creation.md

 ## Troubleshooting

-Check which version of bio-yodie is used.
+* Check which version of bio-yodie is used.
 The path `bio-yodie-1-2-1` is hardcoded.
 However you need to download the full-size version from Honghan.

-`Failed to do SemEHR process [Errno 2] No such file or directory: '/home/ubuntu/SemEHR/data/study/study.json'` Just comment out the study in the config.
+* `Failed to do SemEHR process [Errno 2] No such file or directory: '/home/ubuntu/SemEHR/data/study/study.json'` Just comment out the study in the config.
 (Check what the study config does?)

-`output_docs` has `stroke_study` annotations - why?
+* `output_docs` has `stroke_study` annotations - why?
 Because of the supplemental-gazetteer files you left in bio-yodie.
-The study annotations can be ignored if you've already created them in the master database.
+The study annotations can be ignored if you have already created them in the master database.

-nothing in semehr_results
+* nothing in semehr_results -
 Because documents needed to be called %s.txt - fix the template in the config file

-run in PICTURES vm - millions of docanalysis lines like this:
+* run in PICTURES vm - millions of docanalysis lines like this:

 ```bash
 docanalysis(587) root 2021-07-05 15:40:19,789 INFO to be developed [2558, 2573] ruled by hypothetical_filters.json